7sn8k/Innotern/README.md

 # 🎓 InternHub – Internship Management Platform

-InternHub is a role-based web application that connects students seeking internships with companies offering them.
-The platform allows students to browse and apply for internship opportunities, while companies can post listings and manage applicants — all through a clean and scalable user interface.
+InternHub is a simple, role-based web app that connects students looking for internships with companies offering them.
+Students can explore available positions, apply directly, and track their application status.
+Companies can post internships, manage listings, and review applications.

-This project is built to demonstrate:
-- Clear coding practices and structure
-- Effective use of role-based access control (RBAC)
-- A fully Dockerized deployment setup

-🎯 **Key Roles**
+The focus is on clean UI, smooth user experience, and clear separation between student and company access.

+👤 **Roles**
-- 👨‍🎓 Students: Browse, apply, and track internship applications
+- Students: Browse, apply, and track internships
-- 🏢 Companies: Post internships and review applicants
+- Companies: Post internships and manage applicants